KitKat4191/UdonKeypad/README.md

 ## **💙 Hope you enjoy it!**

-You are free to use this prefab without having to credit me.
-But if you do use it, I would love it if you sent a quick screenshot.
-It really gives motivation to continuously update and improve this, as well as continue making other stuff public.
+Feel free to use this prefab without crediting either me (KitKat) or Foorack (the original creator).
+But if you do use it, I would love it if you sent a picture of it in use in the discord server!
+It really gives me motivation to update and improve this prefab, as well as continue making other stuff.
 Thank you!

 <a href='https://discord.gg/7xJdWNk' target="_blank"><img alt='Discord' src='https://img.shields.io/badge/Keypad_Laboratory-100000?style=flat&logo=Discord&logoColor=FFFFFF&labelColor=5662F6&color=272935'/></a>